-Irish businessman Peter Conlon has been jailed for embezzlement in Switzerland.
-Photograph: iStock
+Irish businessman Peter Conlon has been convicted of embezzlement in Switzerland, the Sunday Times reports.

 Mr Conlon, the founder of Ammado, pleaded guilty to using almost €4 million that was intended for charities to fund his donations technology company.